YXSIO/tensorflow_learning_yuxia/README.md

 * LSTM(unit=64, return_sequence=True): 64 is the dimesion of the final output.
 It do not need to know the internal number of steps.

 ## Course 4 Sequences, Time Series and Prediction
+1. NN in time series: anomaly detection, imputation and forecasting.
+Statistical forecasting: Moving average do not model trend.
+Therefore, use differencing to remove the trend before applying MA.